Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/Editor.md

 # Editor
 The engine does not have its own editor.
+That is why the [Tiled Map Editor](https://www.mapeditor.org/) is supported.
-But the Tiled Map Editor's CSV export is supported.
+This code documentation will help, how Tiled Map Editor's feature are supported.
+If you are interested more about the user documentation, which can explain what is supported and what is not, it is [here](../TiledMapEditor.md).

+Supported tile layer format: CSV
 Supported format version: 1.10

 - [BaseLayerItemData](Editor.md#baselayeritemdata)